vaeth/calc-extension/README.md

 Finally, it is possible to define variables with e.g. `a=...` and to use them.
 Variable names must only consist of English characters, numbers, or `_`.

-There is a special varable name `#` which always refers to the result of the previous succesfull calculation.
+There is a special variable name `#` which always refers to the result of the previous succesful calculation.

 The whole syntax and operator precedence with the exception of `#` is inspired by the javascript specification.